flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 The `ignoreSemantics` was introduced as a workaround to mitigate the result of `IgnorePointer` and its related widgets dropping entire semantics subtrees.
-Setting `ignoreSemantics` to false was the only way to preserve the semantics subtree while using the `IgnorePointer`.
+Setting `ignoreSemantics` to false was the only way to preserve the semantics subtree while using the `IgnorePointer` widget.

-After v3.10.0-2.0.pre, the `IgnorePointer` no longer drops the entire semantics subtree but only removing the pointer related semantics actions.
+After v3.10.0-2.0.pre, the `IgnorePointer` widget no longer drops the entire semantics subtree but only removes the pointer-related semantics actions.
 Therefore, this workaround is no longer needed.

 ## Description of change